-Redacted Tonight Host Lee Camp Thinks There’s A Financial Crisis On The Horizon [VIDEO]
+‘Redacted Tonight’ Host Lee Camp Thinks There’s A Financial Crisis On The Horizon [Video]

 Lee Camp has created an online movement for himself that, as the host of Redacted Tonight, focuses on the foibles of today’s society.
 And now, in his latest video, he suggests that not only is there a financial crisis on the horizon, but that Trump and his team want it to happen for the benefit of his troubled administration.

 “You remember what caused the 2008 financial crisis, right?” he asks in his new video.
-“It was the sub-prime mortgages — mortgages that people couldn’t pay back because the banks are a–holes.”
+“It was the sub-prime mortgages — mortgages that people couldn’t pay back because the banks are a**holes.”

 Prior to today’s new video, Camp suggested that the banks knew that this crisis was on the horizon, despite the fact that they testified before Congress, under oath, saying that they had “no idea.”